 These syndromes all involve acute coronary ischemia and are distinguished based on symptoms, ECG findings, and cardiac marker levels.
 It is helpful to distinguish the syndromes because prognosis and treatment vary.

-Rest angina that is prolonged (usually > 20 min)
+Rest angina that is prolonged (usually > 20 minutes)

 Increasing angina, ie, previously diagnosed angina that has become distinctly more frequent, more severe, longer in duration, or lower in threshold (eg, increased by ≥ 1 CCS class or to at least CCS class 3)

 ECG changes such as ST-segment depression, ST-segment elevation, or T-wave inversion may occur during unstable angina but they are transient.
 Of cardiac markers, CK is not elevated but cardiac troponin, particularly when measured using high-sensitivity troponin tests (hs-cTn), may be slightly increased.
-Unstable angina is clinically unstable and often a prelude to MI or arrhythmias or, less commonly, to sudden death.
+Unstable angina is clinically unstable and often a prelude to myocardial infarction or arrhythmias or, less commonly, to sudden death.

-Non–ST-segment elevation MI (NSTEMI, subendocardial MI) is myocardial necrosis (evidenced by cardiac markers in blood; troponin I or troponin T and CK will be elevated) without acute ST-segment elevation.
+Non–ST-segment elevation MI Infarct extent (NSTEMI, subendocardial MI) is myocardial necrosis (evidenced by cardiac markers in blood; troponin I or troponin T and CK will be elevated) without acute ST-segment elevation.
 ECG changes such as ST-segment depression, T-wave inversion, or both may be present.